-No material risk concentrations were identified in the other exposure categories at year-end 2020.
+No material risk concentrations were identified in the other exposure categories at the end of 2022.

 Specific geographical areas or sectors

 The following table represents a breakdown of assets by branch of economic activity (NACE classification).
 This shows that the UNIQA Group's assets are primarily composed of publicly issued debt securities (e.g. government bonds, bonds from regional governments).